Nuitka/NUITKA-Utilities/hinted-compilation/README.md

 You should see quite a large number of information messages, which you can ignore.
 There may also be some warnings which you can ignore, too (hopefully).

 The duration of the compile will obviously vary with the size of your script and with the number of packages it uses.
 Using complex packages like ``pytorch``, ``sklearn``, ``numpy``, ``scipy`` and similar will cause compile times go up to several minutes.

+See [here](https://github.com/Nuitka/NUITKA-Utilities/edit/master/hinted-compilation/hinted-compile.jpg) for a graphical overview of this process.

 ## Testing the result
 Enter the folder ``yourscript.dist`` and execute the command